robcarver17/pysystemtrade/docs/backtesting.md

 See [here](#file-names) for how to specify filenames in pysystemtrade.

-In theory there are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a PyYAML expert you can do other python objects like tuples, but it won't be pretty).
+In theory there are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a PyYAML expert you can do other Python objects like tuples, but it won't be pretty).

 You should respect the structure of the default config with respect to nesting, as otherwise [the defaults](#how-the-defaults-and-private-configuration-work) won't be properly filled in.